Games for sick kids stuck in bed

 English Language Games for Kids in Bed

-1. Make a collage from English language Magazines.
+First, try making a collage together.
 Write some words of basic vocabulary on slips of paper.
 Put them in a hat.
 Both of you pull out a word.
-Then, make a collage about tthat word.
+Then, make a collage about that word.
 It is like a visual mindmap.
 Cut pictures out of old magazines and paste them onto computer paper.
 Don’t forget to let your child help you hang them up on the wall when you are done!
 For more advanced kids, or even teens, consider sentence prompts such as “my dream job” or “my life goals” and on

-2. Play salon and learn colors.
+Then, consider playing hair or nails along and learn colors.
 Paint your child’s toenails or fingernails while learning the names of the colors.
 Teach kids Roy G. Biv to learn the order of the colors in the rainbow.
 Make sure you let them paint your toenails, too!

-3. Play soccer with some crumpled paper. football on the bed.
+Also, you can play soccer.
+That’s right, bed soccer!
 Make a sheet, like BINGO board, with English Sight Words or their English vocabulary from school.
 To get a goal, they need to flick (kick) their “soccer ball” of paper onto the paper.
 Take turns.

-4. Write English words as back messages.
+Another option is a very simple game I would play while waiting for my turn during ballet recitals.
+I have many fond memories of playing this game with the other girls in my ballet class.
+I guess it worked especially well because we were wearing leotards.
 Have one person write a message on the second person’s back with his finger.
-The second person’s goal is to then try and guess the message the first person wrote.
+Then, the second person’s goal is to try and guess the message the first person wrote.
 Switch and repeat.,

 Take turns.
 If you guess correctly, you receive a point.
 If your child guesses correctly,they win a point.

-7. Thumb wrestle and teach them this simple song “one, two, three four, I declare a thumby war.
+Also, you can thumb wrestle and teach them this simple song “one, two, three four, I declare a thumby war.
 Five, six, seven, eight, thumby wars are really great!”
 It is a fun way to practice counting for very beginner English learners.

-8. Make Paper Dolls– Make some paper dolls in bed together.
+In addition, you can make some paper dolls in bed together.
 Fold paper and cut out a paperdoll string.
 Then, label the clothes with their English names and this is a great way to practice clothing vocabulary: pants, shirt, hat, shoes, and so on.

 English Lullabies for Children

 And, of course, let your little learner get lots of sleep.
-Play English songs for them to help lul them to sleep.
+Play English songs for them to help lull them to sleep.
 Lullabies are part of our universal language.
 Make a lovely playlist of English language lullabies for them.
 Diversify and use Irish, British, Australian, Welsh songs, too.
 This is a great way to expand your child’s language comprehension and get them comfortable listening to make accents while learning about cultures around the world.

-You can use Spotify to make a playlist, or just press play on a Youtube kids playlist and let your child enjoy a nap while falling asleep and learning a new language.
+Finally, you can use Spotify to make a playlist, or just press play on a Youtube kids playlist and let your child enjoy a nap while falling asleep and learning a new language.

 Lovely lullabies for kids